VijayRajput4455/Face-Recognition-System/README.md

 4. FaceEmbeddingManager
    ├── Reads images from person folders
    ├── Detects faces using MTCNN
-   ├── Generates embeddings using CLIP model
+   ├── Generates embeddings using the CLIP model
    └── Stores embeddings in ChromaDB
    ↓
 5. FaceDataManager